Delhi Gymkhana: History

-Controversy
+Controversies

+The club has long faced allegations of elitism, and restrictive membership rules, with waiting for common people stretching to 30 years. with waiting period fee of Rs 7.5 lakh, and subsequent membership fee of Rs 5 lakh for government members, Rs 22 lakh for a non-government members.
 In July 2014, Government of Delhi launched a crackdown on the club for its failure to pay luxury tax dues amounting to ₹2.92 crore for the past three years.

-In August 2014, it was reported that the club has been using unauthorized bore wells and violating environmental rules.
-The Delhi Pollution Control Committee in August 2014 ordered closure of the Delhi Gymkhana Club; however, National Green Tribunal has asked the club to pay a penalty of ₹5 lakh fine to avoid closure.
+In August 2014, it was reported that the club had been using unauthorized bore wells and violating environmental rules.
+The Delhi Pollution Control Committee in August 2014 ordered closure of the Delhi Gymkhana Club; however, National Green Tribunal required the club to pay a penalty of ₹5 lakh fine to avoid closure.